angeanto/angeanto.github.io/_posts/2023-05-27-Fundamentals-of-Effective-Visualization-and-Communication.md

 ![image-center]({{ site.url }}{{ site.baseurl }}/assets/images/post_images/5. effective visualization/Viz Type (Bad).png){: .align-center}

 **Tip** This barchart highlights the top states by sales.
-Don't focus on labels etc. The main idea here is that we have somehow to identify any hidden corellations behind data.
+Don't focus on the visualization's format (labels etc) but only in its type.
+The main idea here is that sometimes there are corellations behind data.
 {: .notice--info}

 ![image-center]({{ site.url }}{{ site.baseurl }}/assets/images/post_images/5. effective visualization/Viz Type (Good).png){: .align-center}

 **Tip** In contrast with previous viz, we can now notice that sales are concentrated in the southeast regions.
-Blend your technical skills with analytical thinking and business knowledge.
+Perhaps this is something that the business may is aware of but imagine a scenario that you found something interesting.Blend your technical skills with analytical thinking and business knowledge.
 {: .notice--info}

 # Choose the right visualization tools